 The new single is a cover of Des’ree’s You Gotta Be, produced in collaboration with American DJ and Producer DJ Spen.
 Emma’s adaptation resonates with authentic old skool hip hop and 90s soul.
 “I’ve been doing a mix of mostly my own material and a couple of covers,” she told the Weekender.

 The singer is a full-time member of Soul II Soul, one of the most innovative dance/R&B groups of the late ‘80s.
 Since graduating from Brunel University, where she studied music, Emma has worked with a slew of international artists, including Alicia Keys, Mica Paris, Omar, Debbie Harry, and Jocelyn Brown.
+She was also a headliner at this year’s Summer Soulstice festival, and has just released a new single Teach Me with Tom Glide.

 “At the Hideaway I’ll be playing mostly my own material, stuff we’ve been recording and writing for the past five years and my latest two releases, including You’ve Gotta Be,” she said.